-In January 2012, Phase IV contracts were awarded to the four down-selected vendors to produce fabric for test articles (both uniforms and OCIE) for the second stage of Phase IV, which would include field testing, extensive photo simulation evaluations, and lab testing.
-The contracts with each of the four vendors were firm fixed price (FFP) contracts, with periods of performance not to exceed 30 months to supply the Army with 1,000 yards of fabric to be used by the Army to fabricate testing uniforms and OCIE under separate "cut & sew" contracts.
-The contracts included FFP options for the government to procure the nonexclusive license rights for each of the proposed camouflage patterns.
+In January 2012, Phase IV contracts were awarded to the four down-selected vendors to produce fabric for test articles (both uniforms and OCIE) for the second stage of Phase IV, which would include field testing, extensive photo simulation evaluations, and lab testing (Natick Contracting Division, U.S. Army Contracting Command-APG, 2012a,

+2012b, 2012c, 2012d).
+The contracts with each of the four vendors were firm fixed price (FFP) contracts, with periods of performance not to exceed 30 months to supply the Army with 1,000 yards of fabric to be used by the Army to fabricate testing uniforms and OCIE under separate "cut and sew" contracts.
+The contracts included FFP options for the government to procure the non-exclusive license rights for each of the proposed camouflage patterns.
 The competitive range to buy the license rights from the four vendors for a single camouflage pattern ranged from \$25,000 to \$2.1 million.
-Crye offered the set of patterns for \$600,000 (\$200,000) each for three patterns-woodland, desert, and transitional/OCIE), ADS offered the set for \$533,000 (\$133,000 each for four patterns-woodland, desert, transitional, and OCIE), Brookwood offered the set for \$100,000 (\$25,000 each for four patterns-woodland, desert, transitional, and OCIE), and Kryptek offered the set for \$6.3 million (\$2.1 million each for three patterns-woodland, desert, and transitional/OCIE).
-Each of the four vendors signed a nonexclusive license agreement that provided the Army the option to obtain (for a single lump sum) the rights to use the material for the production of patterns for printing on an unlimited number of uniforms, individual equipment, and unit-level equipment for U.S. government purposes (e.g., Army, Navy, Marine Corps, Air Force, and Coast Guard, including their active and reserve components) excepting foreign military sales with successive renewable 10-year periods.
+Crye offered the set of patterns for \$600,000 (\$200,000 each for three patterns-woodland, desert, and transitional/OCIE), ADS offered the set for \$533,000 (\$133,000 each for four patterns-woodland, desert, transitional, and OCIE).
+Brookwood offered the set for \$100,000 (\$25,000 each for four patterns-woodland, desert, transitional, and OCIE), and Kryptek offered the set for \$6.3 million (\$2.1 million each for three patterns-woodland, desert, and transitional/OCIE) (Natick Contracting Division, U.S. Army Contracting Command-APG, 2012a, 2012b, 2012c, 2012d).
+Each of the four vendors signed a non-exclusive license agreement which provided the Army the option to obtain (for a single lump sum) the rights to use the material for the production of patterns for printing on an unlimited number of uniforms, individual equipment, and unit level equipment for U.S. government purposes (e.g., Army, Navy, Marine Corps, Air Force, and Coast Guard, including their active and reserve components) excepting foreign military sales with successive renewable 10-year periods.